-It is recommended that new employees who are at risk regarding blood borne pathogens or hazardous materials complete the Education Affiliates "LEARN' on demand training course, 'FAC OD205 OSHA' that can be accessed at https://edaff.sharepoint.com/sites/LEARN They should also meet with the campus designated OSHA Coordinator, if available or their supervisor to obtain additional information or if there are any questions following the training.
+It is recommended that new employees who are at risk regarding blood borne pathogens or hazardous materials complete the LEARN 'On Demand' Training Course, OSHA and to meet with the campus designated OSHA Coordinator, if available or their supervisor to obtain additional information or if there are any questions following the training.

-Additional LEARN courses required at the time of employee hire are:
+Additional LEARN courses required at time of new employee hire are:

-- COR OD100 New Employee Orientation - COM OD101 Title IX/Violence Against Women Act (VAWA) Training
+- New Employee Orientation - Title IX/VAWA Training

-(The New Employee Orientation and the Title IX/Violence Against Women Act (VAWA) Training are required for all EA new employees to complete.)
+(The New Employee Orientation and the Title IX/Violence Against Women Act (VAWA) Training are required for all Education Affiliates new employees to complete.)